 It would have been so easy for me to give up with what happened in my life the last year.
 To crawl under the covers and go into a deep depression.
 Hide from the world.
 I could have easily stopped blogging.
 How in the world do you talk about the ugly side of life on a happy home blog?
 Grief, loss, and failure was a big part of all of that.

 One year ago, I was sitting in a big house, alone, facing the realization that my life was about to change in huge ways that I couldn’t even imagine.
 The man I was married to had just run away from facing some big responsibilities, instead choosing to leave me with the aftermath of his horrible choices, all of which created a domino effect.
 A house that I had lovingly made a home for the past 5 years was going into foreclosure and there was absolutely nothing I could do about it.
 I was also sifting through lies and truth, trying to get to the bottom of what I was really facing.
 I still don’t know the 100% complete truth, but I knew plenty enough then to know I had to get out of that situation as quickly as I could.
-My ex-husband continues to sit in jail in AL since last April, facing some serious financial fraud charges.
+Edited: My ex-husband ended up serving jail time in AL, facing some serious financial fraud charges.
 Life can certainly turn ugly sometimes.

 Feeling pretty hopeless at the time, it seemed that my life was crumbling to pieces.
 I ran home to the safety of my parents, which is the best thing I could have done.